-Standard benefits include money for medical and therapy bills, medications, costs of transportation to and from doctors appointments, and partial wage reimbursement.
+Standard benefits include money for medical and therapy bills, medications, costs of transportation to and from doctor appointments, and partial wage reimbursement.

-Permanent partial disability can result from a wide range of work injuries.
-It can be caused by traditional physical work injuries, like herniated disks and knee injuries, and also by occupational diseases, such as lung disease from asbestos poisoning or toxic fume inhalation.
-Mental health injuries may also cause PPD.
+Permanent partial disability can be caused by traditional physical work injuries like herniated disks, burns or amputations.
+It is also caused by occupational diseases, such as lung disease from asbestos poisoning or toxic fumes.

 The most commonly reported PPD injuries are: